-BUSG 524 Marketing
+BUSG 524 Marketing Management

 3 hours.
-We review the basics of marketing, engage in the marketing planning process, and conduct research used to develop marketing plans and strategy.
+This course examines the core issues of marketing management including the marketing planning process, promotion, pricing, sales and distribution, and product strategy.
+The role of market research and market intelligence will be examined.
 Specific topics include understanding the consumer, brand management, selection of target markets, and marketing mix decisions.